Chart Color Schemes

 Cultural Diversity

-Oran Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics
+Oran Park was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Oran Park has a high level of cultural diversity, with 35.4% of its population born overseas and 40.8% speaking a language other than English at home.
-Christianity is the main religion in Oran Park, comprising 54.6% of the population.
-Hinduism is overrepresented in Oran Park compared to Greater Sydney, making up 10.2% versus 5.2%.
+Christianity is the predominant religion in Oran Park, accounting for 54.6% of the population.
+Hinduism is overrepresented compared to Greater Sydney, making up 10.2% of Oran Park's population versus 5.2%.

 Frequently Asked Questions - Diversity